bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 ## ADMM with Wavelet
-While TV regularization is effective in preserving contours through gradient penalties and ensuring some regularity in the image, Wavelet-based regularization proves particularly useful in applications such as MRI image reconstruction, where images tend to have features at multiple scales that can be represented in a sparse manner in the Wavelet domain.

 The ADMM algorithm with wavelet regularization differs from that with TV regularization in the regularization step.
 Instead of applying a penalty on the gradients of the image (as in the case of TV), it applies a thresholding to the wavelet coefficients of the image.

 In primary form, the problem is posed as.